botanicalcoding/ChatGPT-Career-Navigator/README.md

 <a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Robot icons created by Freepik - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/technology" title="technology icons">Technology icons created by Freepik - Flaticon</a>

-License

-This project is licensed under the [insert license name here] license.
-See the LICENSE file for more information.